ThakurVibha/Android-App-Dev/aad-cp-2/Object_Oriented_Programming.md

 <p align="right">-Wikipeida</p>

-Object oriented programming gives more emphasis on objects.
-In OOP data and its assiciated functions are enclosed within a single entity - a class.
+Object-oriented programming gives more emphasis on objects.
+In OOP data and its associated functions are enclosed within a single entity - a class.
 Some benefits of OOP are -
 <ul>
   <li>Object based programming localizes the implementation details</li>
 </ul>
-Object oriented programming is a lot helpful when it comes up to the point of localization of implementation details.
+Object-oriented programming is a lot helpful when it comes up to the point of localization of implementation details.
 Let's take a look-

 ```C++
   class employer {